John McCain 2008 presidential campaign: Reiterating and elaborating positions

 On March 26, McCain gave his first major speech on foreign policy since securing the nomination.
 While McCain warned that national security could not be achieved through "passive" measures, he sounded a conciliatory tone in regards to foreign policy in general.
 Speaking to the World Affairs Council in Los Angeles, he stressed the need for more cooperation with allies, called for nuclear disarmament and said that he "detest[s]" war.
-He stated that America's power "does not mean we can do whatever we want, whenever we want."
+He stated that America's power "does not mean we can do whatever we want, whenever we want".

 On March 31, McCain began a "biographical tour", visiting several places that were key to his early life and military career.

 In early April, McCain said he had compiled a list of roughly 20 potential running mates, and that he hoped to have selected a vice president well before the Republican Convention in September.

 Waiting to make nuclear policy proposals in May 27, 2008, speech at Denver, Colorado.

 Foreign policy and the Iraq War were again in the campaign spotlight on April 8, 2008.
 McCain questioned General David Petraeus, the top U.S. commander in Iraq, during the latter's testimony before the Senate Armed Services Committee.
-McCain told the committee that a promise of withdrawal would be "reckless" and a "failure of moral and political leadership."
+McCain told the committee that a promise of withdrawal would be "reckless" and a "failure of moral and political leadership".
 While McCain was supportive of Petraeus, he questioned the general on recent outbreaks of violence and some failures among the Iraqi military.

 Despite the earlier opposition from conservatives, in April 2008, there were signs that the Republican Party base was coalescing behind McCain's candidacy.
 A CBS News/New York Times poll showed that McCain was viewed favorably by 78 percent of conservatives, and unfavorably by only 18 percent.
 This was the same percentage who had an unfavorable opinion of George W. Bush at the same time in 2000.

-On May 5, 2008, the McCain campaign announced the launch of a Spanish-language site call Bienvenidos McCain or "McCain Welcomes."
-It presents the candidates positions and appeals in Spanish.
+On May 5, 2008, the McCain campaign announced the launch of a Spanish-language site call Bienvenidos McCain or "McCain Welcomes".
+It presented the candidate's positions and appeals in Spanish.

 During a May 15 speech in Columbus, Ohio, McCain laid out his vision for January 2013, which would be the end of his first term had he won the presidency.
 He predicted that the Iraq War would be won by that time, and that most American troops would be out of the country.
 He pledged a bipartisan approach to governing a robust economy as well, and the implementation of a flat tax rate.